rnd-forests/icommerce/README.md

 This method is used here to make sure the customer is persisted in our database before moving on to other actions.
 We don't implement a chain of blocking calls between a lot of microservices here, so this method is suitable for our current use case.

 This communication style has downsides.
 For example, `customer` microservice need to be reachable from `order-processor` microservice; otherwise, the operation carried by `order-processor` will fail.
-In that situation, `order-processor` microservice need to decide on complensating action to carry out.
+In that situation, `order-processor` microservice need to decide on compensating action to carry out.
 On possible action could be retrying the call until we reach a timeout or a maximum number of retries (in our application, when calling to `customer` microservice, we utilize retry capability of `got` package to retry request maximum of three times).
-Another issue is that `customer` may have a slow response time due to high load, network latency or performance degration.
+Another issue is that `customer` may have a slow response time due to high load, network latency or performance degradation.
 In those cases, the overall operation will be blocked for a prolonged period of time.

-##### Asynchronous Nonblocking using Message Broker
+##### Asynchronous Non-blocking using Message Broker

-Different from synchronous blocking communication style, asynchronous nonblocking communication style is based on message broker.
+Different from synchronous blocking communication style, asynchronous non-blocking communication style is based on message broker.
 The message broker is a messaging system that allows microservices to communicate with each other.
 The message broker is a middleware that sits between the microservices and the underlying system.
-Rather than a microservice asking other microservices to do something, a microservice just emits their events and other microservices can listent to those events if they need.
+Rather than a microservice asking other microservices to do something, a microservice just emits their events and other microservices can listen to those events if they need.
 This communication style is asynchronous as event handlers will be running in their own thread of execution.

 **Order Creation Event Collaboration**

 ![](./docs/images/order_event_collaboration.jpg)

-Placing an order is responsibility of several microservices in our system, inclucing: `order-processor`,`customer` and `warehouse`.
-Basicially speaking,
+Placing an order is responsibility of several microservices in our system, including: `order-processor`,`customer` and `warehouse`.
+Basically speaking,

 - `order-processor`: is the one that creates the order.
 This order is in `new` status.
 - `customer`: is responsible to fetch or create customer.